 Photographers will appreciate the capabilities of today’s medium format camera.
 However, after making such a large investment in their passion, it’s imperative to protect your camera with an extended warranty.
 Without an extended warranty, photographers are left with unexpected repair bills and broken lenses.

-To protect your camera, Upsie offers an effective camera warranty for cameras that cost up to $3,999.
+effective camera warranty for cameras that cost up to $3,999.
 The warranties include coverage against accidents, protection from mechanical failures, and lens damage.

 Even better, Upsie charges up to 70 percent less than camera warranty competitors.
 With Upsie, customers can make unlimited claims up with the purchase price of the camera with a $25 deductible.
 Besides protection from unexpected repair charges, Upsie offers 24-7 claims services and the choice of by-mail or local repairs from certified technicians.